connervieira/Predator/FAQ.md

 Predator is designed for hobbyists and tech enthusiasts who want to experiment with ALPR without the need for expensive software and specialized equipment.
 It's for people who want to tinker and experiment with computer vision technology in a powerful and easy way.

+**Can Predator be used as a plain dashcam, without ALPR?**

+Absolutely.
+Predator's dashcam mode allows it to operate like a fully featured traditional dashcam, without any ALPR functionality.
+If you want to retroactively run ALPR on recorded dashcam video, you can do so using pre-recorded mode at a later time.

 **What is Predator Apex?**

 Predator Apex is the paid support program behind the Predator software.
 Predator Apex uses the exact same, free and open source Predator software that everyone else has access to.
 Predator Apex customers get one-on-one tech support and/or pre-built hardware devices.
 This service is available both to commercial customers and individual users.
 To learn more, you can contact V0LT using the information found at <https://v0lttech.com/contact.php>